skuhl/opengl-examples/help/README.txt

  - Homepage: http://freeglut.sourceforge.net/
  - Freeglut license: https://github.com/dcnieho/FreeGLUT/blob/git_master/freeglut/freeglut/COPYING

-ImageMagick's MagickCore library (optional, necessary to load textures from image file) - OpenGL doesn't provide a way for you to load common image files.
-If you want textures, your program must read, parse and interpret different image file types.
-ImageMagick supports nearly every kind of image file format you can find.
+ImageMagick's MagickCore library (optional) - By default, this codebase uses STB (code included in this repository) to load some types of JPG, PNG and other file formats.
+However, ImageMagick supports nearly every possible file format.

  - For a guide to install ImageMagick, see IMAGEMAGICK-INSTALL.txt
  - Version 6.7.5-5 (circa 2012) or higher is recommended; the brightness of images in older versions may be incorrect.